How to optimize your Amazon listing to beat the competition

 Example of A+ content

-If you are not approved to use A+ content, make sure to use HTML so your description is formatted correctly and doesn’t look unreadable like the example below:
+If you are not approved to use this enhanced brand content, make sure to use HTML so your description is formatted correctly and doesn’t look unreadable.

 Strong copywriting will remove customer doubts, trigger their emotions, and convince them to make a purchase.
 When writing your copy, include universal motivation words such as happy, popular, security, and freedom.